 Allow time in Hayfield's Bar - a judicious blend of cosy traditional and chic modern - for an aperitif before going in to this fine dining restaurant, which overlooks the walled garden at the back of the hotel.
-Its elegant contemporary style works well with the old style of the building, and the well spaced tables are very comfortably arranged in three sections at varying levels, with the main area opening onto the garden.
+Its elegant contemporary style works well with the old style of the building, and the well spaced tables are imaginatively arranged in three sections at varying levels, with the main area opening onto the garden.

 Emphasising the relative formality - Orchids is normally an evening restaurant, although open for lunch when there is demand - tables are set up classically, with pristine white linen and gleaming glasses.

 Menus are based on local produce where possible ("committed to sustainable use of the earth's resources"), and continue the tradition of fairly classical cuisine with an occasional contemporary twist for which this restaurant is well known.

 Breakfast is a highlight at Hayfield Manor, and it is also served in Orchids.
 The whole of the adjoining room is set up with a series of buffet tables offering a wide range of juices, fruits, cereals, baked goods, smoked fish, meats and cheeses, and a good hot menu is offered too.
 With its garden outlook it's a very pleasant place to start the day, and breakfast service is excellent.

 Perrotts Garden Bistro: